Samizo-AITL/qiita-articles/articles/en/25_llm_in_control_loop_breaks.md

 title: Qiita Articles
 ---

-# 25. What Breaks When You Put an LLM Inside a Control Loop
+# 25.【LLM Architecture】 What Breaks When You Put an LLM Inside a Control Loop
 ## Failure Patterns Explained by Structure

 tags: [LLM, AI, Design, Mermaid]